Benefits Of Eating Chocolate

-Like most people over Easter, I probably had more than my fill of chocolatey goodness over the Easter break.
-So to justify all of the yumminess I ate, the Woman of Style and Substance team thought it might be a good idea to research if indeed chocolate is bad for you, as some would have us to believe.
+Like most people over Easter, I probably have more than my fill of chocolatey goodness over the Easter break.
+So to justify all of the yuminess I’m going to eat, the Woman of Style and Substance team thought it might be a good idea to research if indeed chocolate is bad for you, as some would have us to believe.
 Guess what?
 It is actually good for you.
-Although, with everything, moderation is the key as chocolate can be high in sugar and fat.
+Although, with everything, moderation is the key, as chocolate can be high in sugar and fat.

 Chocolate has been deemed a “bad” food for many years and has been associated with acne, obesity, high blood pressure, coronary artery disease and diabetes.
 All of which have been debunked.